I serve to continue to fight for our families, for this community that we love, and for the values we share.

 Jeff is proud to have compiled a voting record that has received a perfect rating from the Virginia League of Conservation Voters, the Virginia Education Association, and the Virginia Chapter of the Sierra Club.
 Most of all, he is honored to be the recipient of a perfect 0% rating from the Virginia Citizens Defense League and the National Rifle Association

 Jeff’s commitment to the community extends beyond the State Capitol.
-He serves on the board of the First Tee of Richmond, where he teaches young people how to play the game of golf and stresses the importance of the 9 core values of the First Tee Program.
-He serves on the Board of Directors of Fit4Kids, and holds leadership roles with Next Up and the City of Richmond’s Affordable Housing Trust Fund.
+He serves on the Maymont Foundation Board, which helps foster community engagement, citizen leadership, and private philanthropy.
+He serves on the Board of Directors of Fit4Kids, and holds leadership roles with Next Up.

 Prior to public office, Jeff practiced law at Morris & Morris in Richmond, Va., where he handled civil litigation in liability and personal injury law.
 He earned both his B.A and J.D. at the College of William & Mary.
 He worships at St. Philip’s Episcopal Church in Battery Park, and he’s a member of Alpha Phi Alpha Fraternity, Inc.

-But above all this, Jeff’s most important responsibility is being an active dad to Sydney, a 4th grader at Linwood Holton Elementary School, and Joseph, a kindergartener.
+But above all this, Jeff’s most important responsibility is being an active dad to Sydney, a rising 6th grader, and Joseph, a rising 2nd grader in Richmond Public Schools.